 Comfrey root infusion can help you naturally address skin issues such as scratches, rash (including diaper rash), bug bites (particularly spiders), and shallow wounds.
 It is also deemed helpful easing pain from arthritis, muscle aches, and soreness.

 Traditionally in Europe, the root was used in cases of sprains or strains or broken bones.
-Due to the roots high mucilage content, it was often utilized in the same way as marshmallow root (Althaea officinalis).
+Due to the roots of high mucilage content, it was often utilized in the same way as marshmallow root (Althaea Officinalis).

 The root is considered nutritive, cooling, and moist in traditional Chinese medicine (TCM).
 It is a yin tonic that has been utilized for wounds, however when there is concern about the pyrrolizidine alkaloids contained in the root, often Rehmannia glutinosa is substituted as it has similar energetics.